-The Infiltrator mech is an advanced piece of technology designed for scouting and assassination, the Infiltrator is capable of becoming invisible, confusing it's enemies and taking them out with advanced electronic warfare.
+The Infiltrator mech is an advanced piece of technology designed for scouting and assassination.
+The Infiltrator is capable of becoming invisible, confusing it's enemies and taking them out with powerful lightning strikes.

 The Tank is the heaviest and slowest, but able to teleport itself in or out of danger, as well as deploy a defensive shield to survive even the toughest fights.
 The tank is able to take out enemies from afar with powerful railguns or jump into the fray with a devastating overcharge.

 We implemented a robust customization system, allowing full control of the mech's appearance.

 Camouflage patterns and colors can be altered to create virtually infinite possibilities so each mech is unique.